peppelinux/django-jwtconnect-auth/README.md

 ]
 ````

-Add minimum parameters are involved to get it to work, see the complete list in `jwtconnect_auth/settings.py`
+Minimum parameters involved to get it to work, see a list of these in `jwtconnect_auth/settings.py`
 ````
 # JWTCONNECT SETTINGS
 JWTAUTH_KEY  = import_private_rsa_key_from_file('certs/private.key')